emerging-technologies/example-repository/README.md

-# examples-go
+# Go Examples
-A few basic examples of Go Programs
+A few basic examples of Go Programs by Ian McLoughlin